LedgerProject/zen-web-ext/README.md

 # zen-web-ext
 Web extensions encapsulating Zenroom functionality

 In order to test the web extension, we provide the test static file `index.html`.
-You need to serve this file from a local webserver, or if you want to host it somewhere else you need to replace `example.org` with that url in the file `manifest.json`.
+You need to serve this file from a local webserver (please access is as `localhost:<your port>`, the port does not matter for the web extension).

+If you want to host it somewhere else you need to replace `example.org` with that url in the file `manifest.json`.
-The page refers to a non-existing url `http://localhost/check_login/` just to show the functionality of the plugin in enabling and disabling the login button.
+The page refers to a non-existing url `http://localhost/check_login/` just to show the functionality of the web extension in enabling and disabling the login button.

 ## Build the web extension